 How do we elect MLAs?

 There are 90 MLAs (Members of the Legislative Assembly), representing 18 constituencies.
 The Northern Ireland (Miscellaneous Provisions) Act 2014 increased the term of an Assembly from 4 to 5 years.
 Therefore, when an election took place on 5 May 2016, the next election was expected in May 2021.
 However, things do not always go to plan.
 Following a breakdown in the relationship between the two main parties in government, the DUP and Sinn Féin, there was a 'snap' election on 2 March 2017.
-The next election is now scheduled for May 2022.
+The last election was on 5 May 2022.
+The results were as follows:

 The Assembly is elected using a system of Proportional Representation (PR) known as Single Transferable Vote (STV).